shug0131/eudraCT/docs/testing.md

  specification document.
 It is then extended to include negative testing for some of the features details in section 2.1.1.
-In order to ensure repeatability of testing, short R scripts are used to perform the testing, where possible.
+Where possible, short R scripts are used to perform the testing, in order to allow repeatability.
 In order to enhance sharing, a selection of tests is written using the R package /testthat, and integrated in the EudraCT tool package.
-Where automate tests were not usable, manual tests are performed.
+Where automate tests are not usable, manual tests are performed.

 ### SAS and stata

-Automated R scripts written to test the R package will be used to test input and output files generated using the Stata and SAS packages.
+A selection of the R scripts written to test the R package will be used to test input and output files generated using the Stata and SAS packages bye the developer using the latest version of the packages.
+The full list of tests performed will be documented in a package-specific test outline.

 ## Test logistics